Please read answers to our frequently asked questions below and reach out if you still need something clarified!

 The denim that we use comes from all around the United States where we save some of the highest quality vintage denim from simply going to waste.
 Unwanted, donated jeans that cannot be sold on the retail floor of a second hand store are destined for landfills or exportation to third world countries around the globe.
 We are intercepting this global cycle to create beautiful apparel.
 Specifically, this denim comes from sources such as the Goodwill (Delaware Regional Distribution), Bulk Vintage clothing distributor (Philadelphia, PA) and others!

 5. So who makes all of this stuff?

 We do!
-All of our pieces are made by hand, by our small team.
-Designs are sketched, tweaked, constructed and photographed by the same two people.
-From here, a portion of our production is contracted to our network of skilled sewers around the country!
+All of our pieces are made by hand, by our small team of sewers all around the USA.
+Designs are sketched, tweaked, constructed and photographed by us.

 6. Where is it all made?